-- (1) Height of hump or cushion must not exceed three inches.
-Board of Supervisors approval is required for heights greater than three inches. - (2) Warning signs must be placed prior to the first hump or cushion at a location to be reviewed and approved by the Commissioner. - (3) Pavement markings must be placed prior to and on the hump or cushion. - (4) The following warrants must be met for approval of the construction. - (A) The road must be a residential road, local road, or residential district as defined by the County Road Standards and California Vehicle Code. - (B) The density of the district is (A) no fewer than 13 dwellings or business structures on one side of the street in one quarter mile or (B) no fewer than 16 dwellings or business
+- (a) Height of hump or cushion must not exceed three inches (3").
+Board of Supervisors approval is required for heights greater than three inches (3"). - (b) Warning signs must be placed prior to the first hump or cushion at a location to be reviewed and approved by the Commissioner. - (c) Pavement markings must be placed prior to and on the hump or cushion. - (d) The following warrants must be met for approval of the construction. - (1) The right-of-way must be for a residential road, local road, or residential district as defined by the County Road Standards and Vehicle Code. - (2) The density of the district is (A) no fewer than thirteen (13) dwellings or business structures on one side of the right-of-way in one quarter (1/4) mile or (B) no fewer than sixteen (16) dwellings or business structures on both sides of the right-of-way in one quarter (1/4) mile.
+All dwellings or structures to be counted must be no less than seventy-five feet (75') from the curb face or edge of pavement. - (3) The speed limit of the right-of-way must be twenty-five (25) miles per hour or less. - (4) A speed survey must show that sixty-seven percent (67%) of motorists exceed the twentyfive (25) miles per hour speed limit.

-- structures on both sides of the street in one quarter mile.
-All dwellings or structures to be counted must be no less than 75 feet from the curb face or edge of pavement. - (C) The speed limit of the road must be 25 miles per hour or less. - (D) A speed survey must show that 67% of motorists exceed the 25 miles per hour speed limit. - (E) The road must have no more than two traffic lanes and a paved width of no less than 40 feet. - (F) The daily traffic volume of the road must be no less than 1,000 vehicles in a 24-hour period. - (G) The speed hump or cushion must be installed in a safe location as determined by the Commissioner.
-No hump or cushion may be placed where severe horizontal or vertical curves exist, where sight distance is limited, or where the street (longitudinal) slope would be considered excessive.
-No hump or cushion may be placed where such placement would cause undue traffic congestion on nearby streets. - (5) Sixty-seven percent (67%) or more of affected property owners as determined by the Commissioner must concur with and sign a petition whose content and language have been reviewed and approved by the Commissioner.
+- (5) The right-of-way must have no more than two (2) traffic lanes and a paved width of no less than forty feet (40'). - (6) The daily traffic volume of the right-of-way must be no less than one thousand (1,000) vehicles in a twenty-four (24)-hour period. - (7) The speed hump or cushion must be installed in a safe location as determined by the Commissioner.
+No hump or cushion may be placed where severe horizontal or vertical curves exist, where sight distance is limited, or where the right-of-way (longitudinal) slope would be considered excessive.
+No hump or cushion may be placed where such placement would cause undue traffic congestion on nearby streets. - (e) Sixty-seven percent (67%) or more of affected property owners as determined by the Commissioner must concur with and sign a petition whose content and language have been reviewed and approved by the Commissioner.
 When a property owner or owners request the installation, those property owners that concur with and sign the petition must finance the construction.
 When the request for the hump or cushion originates with the Commissioner or his or her designee, the County will finance the construction of the hump or cushion.
-Regardless of financing, the property owners affected by the construction must approve the installation. - (6) The County Traffic Engineer, Ventura County Fire Protection District, Sheriff's Office, and California Highway Patrol must review and approve the construction of a proposed location of the hump or cushion within 20 calendar days of notification by the Commissioner, or as stated in the most applicable County Road Standard Plate. - (b) Notwithstanding the foregoing, the Board of Supervisors upon recommendation of the Commissioner, based on professional engineering judgment, may authorize a person to construct a speed hump or speed cushion in the paved portion of the right-of-way without compliance with one or more of the requirements of subdivision (a)(4), above.
+Regardless of financing, the property owners affected by the construction must approve the installation. - (f) The Ventura County Traffic Engineer, Ventura County Fire Protect District, Ventura County Sheriff's Office, and California Highway Patrol must review and approve the construction of and proposed location of the hump or cushion within twenty (20) calendar days of notification by the Commissioner, or as stated in the most applicable County Road Standard Plate.